Bengali Muslims: Mughal period

 According to historian Richard M. Eaton, Islam became the religion of the plough in the Bengal delta.
 Islam's emergence in the region was intimately tied with agriculture.
 The delta was the most fertile region in the empire.
 Mughal development projects cleared forests and established thousands of Sufi-led villages, which became industrious farming and crafting communities.

 This made East Bengal a thriving melting pot with strong trade and cultural networks.
 It was the most prosperous part of the subcontinent.
-East Bengal became the center of the Muslim population in the eastern subcontinent and corresponds to modern-day Bangladesh.
+East Bengal became the centre of the Muslim population in the eastern subcontinent and corresponds to modern-day Bangladesh.

-According to the 1881 Census of Bengal, Muslims constituted a bare majority of the population of Bengal proper (50.2 percent compared with the Hindus at 48.5 percent).
+According to the 1881 Census of Bengal, Muslims constituted a bare majority of the population of Bengal proper (50.2 per cent compared with the Hindus at 48.5 per cent).
 However, in the eastern part of Bengal, Muslims were thick on the ground.
-The proportions of Muslims in Rajshahi, Dhaka and Chittagong divisions were 63.2, 63.6 and 67.9 percent respectively.
+The proportions of Muslims in Rajshahi, Dhaka and Chittagong divisions were 63.2, 63.6 and 67.9 per cent respectively.
 The debate draws on the writings of some late nineteenth-century authors, but in its current form was initially formulated in 1963 by M.A.
 Rahim.
 Rahim suggested that a significant proportion of Bengal's Muslims were not Hindu converts but were descendants of 'aristocratic' immigrants from various parts of the Muslim world.
-Specifically, he estimated that in 1770, of about 10.6 million Muslims in Bengal, 3.3 million (about 30 percent) had 'foreign blood'.
+Specifically, he estimated that in 1770, of about 10.6 million Muslims in Bengal, 3.3 million (about 30 per cent) had 'foreign blood'.
 In the late 1980s Richard Eaton, in a book and a series of papers, raised awkward questions about the social liberation theory of conversion from Hinduism to Islam that have yet to be fully addressed, further endorsing Rahim's argument.
 In the late 19th century, when the first census was conducted on Bengal region in the year of (1872), it was found that the number of Hindus are at (18m) and Muslims at (17.5m) were almost the same.
 According to the 1872 Census, only 1.52% or say 2.66 lakhs of the Bengali Muslim population claimed foreign ancestry.